brentschooley/pokespotter/README.md

 # Disclaimer

-The used API wrapper uses an inofficial Niantic API.
+The used API wrapper uses an unofficial Niantic API.
 They might block you for using this.
 Therefore it is not recommended to use this or any other API with your actual account.

 # Contributors